zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

 # Self-Service Data Preparation, Data Enrichment & Data Modeling

 ## Introduction
-Analysts and Database Administrators spend a great deal of time assembling, and preparing data to perform analysis, therefore, ability to quickly access, leverage and make sense of the volumes and variety of data available today is critical to maintain competitive advantage in today's marketplace.
+Analysts and Database Administrators spend a great deal of time assembling, and preparing data to perform analysis, therefore, the ability to quickly access, leverage, and make sense of the volumes and variety of data available today is critical to maintaining a competitive advantage in today's marketplace.

 Oracle Analytics Server provides powerful visual data management capabilities enabling users to create new datasets dynamically and quickly.
-This lab will introduce you to the key features of self service data management within Oracle Analytics Server.
+This lab will introduce you to the key features of self-service data management within Oracle Analytics Server.

 *Estimated Completion Time:* 45 minutes

 ### About Oracle Analytics Server
-Oracle Analytics Server features powerful, intuitive self service capabilities that enable analysts to identify and illustrate insights leveraging modern and innovative data discovery and data visualization techniques on an accurate and consistent data set.
+Oracle Analytics Server features powerful, intuitive self-service capabilities that enable analysts to identify and illustrate insights leveraging modern and innovative data discovery and data visualization techniques on an accurate and consistent data set.

 ### Objectives